thomaspatrickhill/Mod_5_Project/README.md

-## Predicting Pokémon: A use case for rapid ideation on character design
+# Predicting Pokémon: A use case for creative classification and ideation with machine learning

-Phase 1: Gotta classify them all
+* Phase 1: Gotta classify them all
+* Phase 2: Gotta generate them all

 ### Data Sourcing Content